Sustainable travel and the ASTW

 Either way, it’s a wide-ranging topic.
 Sustainable/responsible travel covers climate action and reducing our carbon emissions, animal welfare and wildlife conservation, fair trade and gender equality, child welfare, porter protection, ethical eating, overtourism, reducing pollution and waste products such as plastic, to name just a few issues.

-The ASTW’s Sustainability Subcommittee, formed in 2019, is the first point of contact for members for any issues related to sustainable or responsible travel, and reports to the ASTW Committee.
+The ASTW’s Sustainability Committee, formed in 2019, is the first point of contact for members for any issues related to sustainable or responsible travel, and reports to the ASTW Board.

 Our mission is to encourage all ASTW members to work and travel as sustainably as possible and inspire others to travel more responsibly through our words and actions.